pianissimo-php/docs/dependency-injection/README.md

 $containerBuilder->build();
 ````

-The Builder class builds all definitions and autowired all definitions of which the autowiring is enabled.
+The Builder class builds all definitions and autowires all definitions of which the autowiring is enabled.
 When all the definitions have been built, the definitions are initialized as services, and will be available in the container.

 ### Get the service from the container